Michael Fisch

 Michael has long supported organizations focused on economic policy, education, healthcare, human rights, and religion.
 He also supports food security programs in New York City.

-Michael is also a Member of the Board of Trustees of Northwell Health where he is Chair of the Governance Committee and is a Trustee since 2004 and past Chair of the Board of Trustees of Princeton Theological Seminary.
-He holds or has held advisory or board roles with Human Rights Watch (where he served on the board for 12 years and was a Vice Chair), the Icahn School of Medicine at Mount Sinai, Baylor College of Medicine, Legalist, Lower Canada College, and The Brick Presbyterian Church.
+Since 2018, Michael has been a Member of the Board of Trustees of Northwell Health, where he is also Chair of the Governance Committee.
+He has also been a Trustee of the Princeton Theological Seminary since 2004, as well as a former Chair of the Board of Trustees.
+He holds or has held advisory or board roles with Human Rights Watch (where he served and chaired many committees of the board for 12 years and was a Vice Chair for many years), the Icahn School of Medicine at Mount Sinai, Baylor College of Medicine, Legalist, Lower Canada College, and The Brick Presbyterian Church.

 News

-Read the latest news mentions about Michael, his business, and personal giving to support his philanthropic initiatives.
+Read the latest news mentions about Michael, his business, and personal commitment to support not-for-profit initiatives.